-Using the known SDSS classification for the subsample of \num{9535} AGN, we can distinguish Type 2 from Type 1 galaxies in the W2/W1 space (see top panel of Fig. \ref{fig:feature_selection1}, following the method outlined in \cite{abbasi_search_2022}.
-We can use these two distributions to define an ``Obscuration'' PDF as:
+Using the known SDSS classification for the subsample of \num{9535} AGN, we can distinguish type 2 from type 1 galaxies in the W2-W1 space (see top panel of Fig. \ref{fig:feature_selection1}, following the method outlined in \cite{abbasi_search_2022}.
+We can use these two distributions to define an ``obscuration'' PDF as:

-where $\mathcal{P}(\rm Type 1)$ and $\mathcal{P}(\rm Type 2)$ are the probabilities of an AGN being of Type 1 and Type 2 respectively, according to the normalized histograms of Fig. \ref{fig:feature_selection1}
+where $\mathcal{P}(\rm type 1)$ and $\mathcal{P}(\rm type 2)$ are the probabilities of an AGN being of type 1 or of type 2, respectively, according to the normalized histograms of Fig. \ref{fig:feature_selection1}

-By applying Equation \ref{eq:obscuration_pdf} to these two distributions, we obtain the Obscuration PDF shown in the bottom panel of Fig. \ref{fig:feature_selection1}, with the blue line representing a sigmoid fit to the data points.
-Using this fitted function, we obtain the distribution of SDSS-classified Type 1 and Type 2 AGN as a function of the derived Obscuration PDF (top panel of Fig. \ref{fig:feature_selection2}.
-By scanning through Obscuration PDF values between 0 and 1, we can calculate the precision and recall for each threshold , based on the definitions given in Sect. \ref{sec:classification}.
-This then gives us the PR curve presented in the bottom panel of Fig. \ref{fig:feature_selection2}.
-Using this single feature classification, we reach a selection efficiency of 79.7\% and a contamination rate of 21.9\%, for an optimized Obscuration PDF threshold of 0.42.
+By applying Equation \ref{eq:obscuration_pdf} to these two distributions, we obtain the obscuration PDF shown in the bottom panel of Fig. \ref{fig:feature_selection1}, with the blue line representing a sigmoid fit to the data points.
+Using this fitted function, we obtain the distribution of SDSS-classified type 1 and type 2 AGN as a function of the derived obscuration PDF (top panel of Fig. \ref{fig:feature_selection2}.
+By scanning through obscuration PDF values between 0 and 1, we can calculate the precision and recall for each threshold , based on the definitions given in Sect. \ref{sec:classification}.
+This then gives us confusion matrix presented in the bottom panel of Fig. \ref{fig:feature_selection2}.
+Using this single feature classification, we reach a type 1 TNR of 96\%, but a poor type 2 identification power with the TPR at 55\% only, for an optimized obscuration PDF threshold of 0.80.